ltgoslo/Definition-generation-for-LSCD/README.md

 ## Reproduce evaluation of LSCD performance with definition embeddings obtained with different decoding strategies (Table 3)

+### WARNING

+Scripts in `apd_prt` are SLURM scripts, loading python libraries compiled for a specific cluster in the beginning.
+In order to run them as regular bash scripts, comment out `module use` lines.
+(In fact, APD and PRT themselves do not require a GPU to be run - but computing sentence transformers embeddings for all usage examples in reasonable time does).

 ```commandline
 cd apd_prt
 ./evaluate.sh